osmlab/awesome-openstreetmap/README.md

 * [Back Of Your Hand](https://backofyourhand.com/) - A web map game that tests your knowledge by having you find a street in a given area. ([Source Code](https://github.com/adam-lynch/back-of-your-hand))
 * [PraxisMapper](https://github.com/drakewill-CRL/PraxisMapper) - GPS Game server, for making mobile games around exploring the real world. ([Source Code](https://github.com/drakewill-CRL/PraxisMapper))

+### Goal Tracking
+These services compare GPS traces you've collected via a service like [Strava](https://wiki.openstreetmap.org/wiki/Strava) to the street network in OpenStreetMap so you can track and share how much of a city you've visited.
+These services depend on OSM to have accurate highway classification and boundaries.

+* [CityStrides](https://citystrides.com/) - A web platform that encourages the user to run every street in their city.
+Based on your Strava data it shows where you have and have not run, provides challenges, a leaderboard, and a forum.

 ## Libraries

 ### C/C++